 Short Selling Constraints and Politically Motivated Negative Information Suppression

-This study examines the causal effect of short selling constraints on politically motivated suppression of negative information.
+This study examines the effect of short selling constraints on politically motivated suppression of negative information.
 We use a unique setting in China, in which there are multiple exogenous changes in short selling constraints and firms have strong incentives to suppress negative information during politically sensitive periods.
-Results from Difference-in-Differences analyses and a regression discontinuity design show that removing short selling constraints can reduce politically motivated bad news hoarding.
-In addition, the effect of short selling on reducing bad news hoarding is more pronounced for more politically sensitive events and for firms with lower financial reporting quality.
+Results from Difference-in-Differences analyses and a regression discontinuity design show that removing short selling constraints can reduce politically motivated bad news suppression.
+Short selling can reduce negative information suppression through the channel of improved financial reporting quality, more management’s voluntary disclosure, and media’s more timely release of information.
+In addition, the effect of short selling on reducing bad news hoarding is more pronounced for more politically sensitive meetings and for state-owned firms located in regions with weaker market and institutional development.

 Keywords: Short selling constraints; negative information suppression; political pressures; information environment